cbbowen/graph/README.md

 | `Stable_in_adjacency_list`  | -        | -              | ✓              |
 | `Edge_list`                 | ✓        | -              | -              |
 | `Stable_edge_list`          | -        | -              | -              |

+Note that the data structures that do not support removal are prefixed with `Stable_` to indicate that their vertices and edges are never invalidated.

 | Concept                  | Member                                          | Semantics
 |:------------------------ |:----------------------------------------------- |:----------